-- (1) A person is not entitled to obtain access under this Part to- - (a) a document which contains information that is open to public access, as part of a public register or otherwise, in accordance with another enactment, where that access is subject to a fee or other charge; - (b) a document which contains information that is available for purchase by the public in accordance with arrangements made by an agency; or - (c) a document that is available for public inspection in the Public Record Office of Victoria; - (d) a document which is stored for preservation or safe custody in the Public Record Office of Victoria being a document which is a duplicate of a document of an agency. - (2) A document, other than a document of an agency, that has been placed in the custody of the State Library of Victoria or the Public Record Office of Victoria by a person (including a Minister or former Minister) shall be available to the public in accordance with this Act, subject to any restrictions or conditions imposed by the person at the time the document was placed in the custody of the State Library or the Public Record Office, as the case may be. - (3) Subsection (2) shall apply to a document, other than a document of an agency, which was placed in the custody of the State Library of Victoria or the Public Record Office of Victoria before the date of commencement of this section as if that document had been so placed in the custody of the institution concerned after the date of commencement of this section.
+- (1) A person is not entitled to obtain access under this Part to- - (a) a document which contains information that is open to public access as part of a public register or is published on an Internet site that is owned or maintained by an agency or otherwise, whether or not that access is free of charge or subject to a fee or other charge; - (b) a document which contains information that is available for purchase by the public in accordance with arrangements made by an agency; or - (c) a document that is available for public inspection in the Public Record Office of Victoria; or - (d) a document which is stored for preservation or safe custody in the Public Record Office of Victoria being a document which is a duplicate of a document of an agency. - (2) A document, other than a document of an agency, that has been placed in the custody of the State Library of Victoria or the Public Record Office of Victoria by a person (including a Minister or former Minister) shall be available to the public in accordance with this Act, subject to any restrictions or conditions imposed by the person at the time the document was placed in the custody of the State Library or the Public Record Office, as the case may be. - (3) Subsection (2) shall apply to a document, other than a document of an agency, which was placed in the custody of the State Library of Victoria or the Public Record Office of Victoria before the date of commencement of this section as if that document had been so placed in the custody of the institution concerned after the date of commencement of this section.

 1.1.
-The purpose of section 14(1) is to ensure government information, which is available via another means of public access, is not subject to access under the Act.
+The purpose of section 14(1) is to ensure government information, which is available on the agency's website or via another means of public access, is not subject to access under the Act.
 For example, a title search or marriage certificate are documents available from an agency for a fee.

 - 1.2.
-Broadly, section 14(1) excludes from the operation of the Act, documents that are available to the public under other access arrangements.29 This means that the right of access does not apply to documents that fall within one of the categories in sections 14(1)(a)-(d). - 1.3.
-Section 14(1) is not an exemption.
-It aims to reduce duplication of ways to access the same document.30 - 1.4.
-If section 14(1) applies to a document, the agency must advise the applicant how the document can be accessed.31 For example, by directing the applicant to the appropriate agency or website from which the applicant may apply for access.
+Broadly, section 14(1) excludes from the operation of the Act, documents that are available on the agency's website or available to the public under other access arrangements.29 This means that the right of access does not apply to documents that fall within one of the categories in sections 14(1)(a)-(d).Section 14(1) is not an exemption.
+It aims to reduce duplication of ways to access the same document.30 - 1.3.
+If section 14(1) applies to a document, the agency must advise the applicant how the document can be accessed.31 For example, by directing the applicant to the appropriate agency or website from which the applicant may obtain or apply for access.

-Documents that contain information open to public access: section 14(1)(a)
+Documents containing information published on an agency's website or open to public access: section 14(1)(a)

-- 1.5.
-Section 14(1)(a) applies to documents that contain information open to public access as part of a public register or otherwise, in accordance with other legislation, where that access is subject to a fee or other charge. - 1.6.
+- 1.4.
+Section 14(1)(a) applies to documents containing: - information published on a website owned or maintained by the agency,32 or - information that is open to public access as part of a public register or similar, or - information that is published or made open to public access by the agency in another way. - 1.5.
+For section 14(1)(a) to apply, it does not matter whether the information is available free of charge or is subject to a fee or other charge.33 - 1.6.
 Documents falling within section 14(1)(a) cannot be accessed under the Act.